Geopolitics, Culture, and the Scientific Imaginary in Latin America

 Contributors: Jens Andermann | María del Pilar Blanco | Edward Chauca | Hernán Comastri | Miguel de Asúa | Lina del Castillo | Carlos Fonseca | Gabriela Nouzeilles | Brais Outes-León | Joanna Page | Yarí Pérez Marín | Mara Polgovsky Ezcurra | Julio Prieto | Soledad Quereilhac | Heidi V. Scott

 María del Pilar Blanco is associate professor of Spanish American literature and fellow and tutor in Spanish at Trinity College, University of Oxford.
 She is the author of Ghost-Watching American Modernity: Haunting, Landscape, and the Hemispheric Imagination.
-Joanna Page is a Reader in Latin American literature and visual culture at the University of Cambridge.
-She is the author of several books, including Creativity and Science in Contemporary Argentine Literature: Between Romanticism and Formalism.
+Joanna Page is professor of Latin American studies at the University of Cambridge.
+She is the author of several books, including Decolonizing Science in Latin American Art.

 There are currently no reviews available